tvhahn/weibull-knowledge-informed-ml/README.md

 If you have any questions, leave a comment in the discussion, or email me (18tcvh@queensu.ca).

-Feel free to cite my research if you use it in any academic research.
+Feel free to cite my research if you find it useful.
+Thanks!
 ```
 @article{von2022knowledge,
   title={Knowledge Informed Machine Learning using a Weibull-based Loss Function},